Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 4. If an identified relative or NREFM expresses an interest in caring for the child, adhere to all the policies and procedures outlined in Placement Prior to Resource Family Approval.

-5. Document all efforts made to identify, locate, and place a child in the home of a relative or NREFM in the Detention Report.
+5. Document all efforts made to identify, locate, and place a child in the home of a relative or NREFM in the Initial Hearing Report.

 SCSW Responsibilities